mlochbaum/BQN/help/modifierleftoperand.md

 ## `𝔽`: Modifier Left operand

-A variable assigned to the left operand of a modifier block. `𝕗` can be used to access the left operand as a value.
+A variable assigned to the left operand of a modifier block. `𝕗` can be used to access the left operand as a subject.

         5 +{𝕗⊣𝕨} 1